compilers-course-materials/starter-garbage/README.md

 Your work in this assignment is all in managing memory.
 You do _not_ need to write any OCaml code for this assignment.
 You will only need to edit one file for code—`gc.c`—and you will write tests in both `gctest.c` and `test.ml`.
-Funadmentally, you will implement a mark/compact algorithm that reclaims space by rearranging memory.
+Fundamentally, you will implement a mark/compact algorithm that reclaims space by rearranging memory.

 ### Mark/Compact